Does Renters Insurance Cover Injuries?

 When Doesn’t Renters Insurance Cover Injuries?

-• The personal liability coverage in your renters insurance policy does not cover injuries caused to anyone living in your home.
+• The personal liability coverage in your renters insurance policy does not cover injuries to you, your family members or anyone living in your home.
+These would be covered by your health insurance instead.

-• Additionally, if a third party sustains injuries as a result of your vehicle's actions, those injuries will not be covered by the renters insurance policy.
+• Additionally, if a third party sustains injuries from an accident involving your vehicle, those injuries will not be covered by the renters insurance policy.
+Auto insurance would handle these claims.

 How to Prevent Injuries

-The financial security provided by renters insurance is a wonderful thing to have.
+The financial security provided by renters insurance is valuable protection.
 Still, avoiding physical injury can spare you and others around you from unnecessary suffering.
 Even if your renters insurance covers injuries to others, if you frequently have people over to your rented home, it is in your best interest to take the necessary precautions to keep it safe.

 plusSign icon